PaulsAgileIndex/config-mgmt/confd-consul-spring-boot/README.md

 ### Integration Test

 **Consul**
-To see the life property change within the example application one could use Consul's UI provided under [Consol UI](http://localhost:8500/ui/#/dc1/kv/) to change some values.
+To see the life property change within the example application one could use Consul's UI provided under [localhost:Consol UI](http://localhost:8500/ui/#/dc1/kv/) to change some values.

 **POSTMAN**
 For easy integration test one can use POSTMAN [https://www.getpostman.com/](https://www.getpostman.com/).
 The file [confd-example.postman_collection.json](https://github.com/PaulsAgileIndex/config-mgmt/blob/master/confd-consul-spring-boot/postman/confd-example.postman_collection.json) contains a collection of REST calles which could be executed against the deployed example application in its different stages.
 The stages use different Ports for differentiation (dev:**8080**, test:**8081**, uat:**8082**, prod:**8083****)